 Users don’t read screens!

-Affordance is an often overlooked aspect of website optimisation because people rely on their subconscious brain to use visual cues to help them interact with elements on a web page.
+People rely on their subconscious brain to use visual cues to help them interact with elements on a web page.
 However, poor affordance can create uncertainty and frustration which can significantly reduce user satisfaction and conversion.

 Conversion marketing – Glossary of Conversion Marketing.